Calcium caseinate: Application in food

 Several foods, baked goods, creamers, and toppings all contain a variety of caseinates.
-Calcium caseinate's nutritional benefits include improving the structure configuration of foods; emulsifying and stabilizing fat; and enhancing foaming and foam stability.
-Sodium caseinate acts as a greater food additive for stabilizing processed foods, however companies could opt to use calcium caseinate to increase calcium content and decrease sodium levels in their products.
+Calcium caseinate's applications include emulsifying and stabilizing fat and enhancing foaming and foam stability.
+Sodium caseinate is also used for these purposes; however, calcium caseinate is often preferred in order to increase calcium content and decrease sodium levels in processed food.

-There are two Calcium Caseinate forms, spray-dried (Scaca) or roller-dried (Rcaca) which are used for multiple applications.
+Calcium caseinate may be prepared in spray-dried (Scaca) or roller-dried (Rcaca) forms, which are used for distinct applications.
 Scaca can be found in dry milk powder, instant soups, medications, and instant coffee.
 It plays an important role in the conversion of fruit and vegetable juices into instant powders, instant coffees and teas, drying of eggs and dairy products such as ice cream mixes.
 Rcaca is mostly used in meat products and processed cheese.

-At high temperatures, Scaca can decrease while there is no impact on Rcaca.
-Some mechanical properties such as Fibrous calcium caseinate gel shows that its structure is more anisotropic than plant-based meat analogue candidates.
-Its formation is strongly influenced because of its solvent isotope effect.
-30% of Scaca mixed with H_{2}O gives more anisotropic fibers.
-On the other hand, Rcaca results in a homogeneous gel meaning that there is no effect.
-This demonstrates that both Scaca and Rcaca make a significant impact in the field of food science, given that these methods are commonly used for the industrial production of food biopolymers.

-Calcium caseinate role in the body
+Effects as a supplement

 Muscle mass

-Caseinate, being a protein, plays an important role for muscle hypertrophy, which is the enlargement of muscle mass.
-Caseinate in particular has demonstrated to be more effective with this process compared to other types of proteins, such as soy- and whey-derived proteins.
-Consumption of caseinate leads to higher muscle weight and less fat weight gain compared to the other two proteins.
+Caseinate, being a protein, supports the building of muscle mass and, in a study of 32 lab mice, was found to be more effective for this purpose than other proteins, such as soy- and whey-derived proteins.
+In that study, consumption of caseinate lead to higher muscle weight and less fat weight gain compared to the other two proteins.

 Blood pressure and insulin regulation

-In addition to the impact caseinate has on the body's muscle mass, it also has shown to help lower serum TAG for those who are hypertensive.
+Caseinate also affects triglyceride levels for those who are hypertensive.
 Calcium caseinate supplementation has shown improvement in several cardiometabolic risk factors, such as blood pressure, arterial reactivity, lipid levels and blood vessel function.
 Furthermore, Calcium caseinate can help lower central systolic blood pressure by improving endothelial function.
 This leads to better control of vascular relaxation and contraction, as well as blood clotting regulation, immune function and platelet adhesion.

-Calcium caseinate has also significantly lower insulin compared to whey protein and maltodextrin which reflected in reduced plasma nonesterified fatty acids and was also able to induce lower postprandial TAG concentrations.
+Calcium caseinate also has significantly lower insulin response compared to whey protein and maltodextrin, resulting in lower postprandial triglyceride concentrations.